770-255-1322

 CLIENT NEED

 An agricultural plant in the southeastern United States was in urgent need of cleanout services for their 100’ tall soybean meal silo.
 The soybean meal had hardened inside the structure and became stuck, interfering with the operation of the moving auger mechanism at the bottom of the silo.
-In order to repair the blockage and retrieve the congealed material, Industrial Access (IA) was contracted to inspect the condition of the structure, develop the most effective strategy for the removal of hardened material, and perform the cleanout services.
+In order to repair the blockage and retrieve the congealed material, IA Bulk was contracted to inspect the condition of the structure, develop the most effective strategy for the removal of hardened material, and perform the cleanout services.
 It was determined that the safest and most effective buildup removal approach would be the Cardox blasting solution.

 ACCESS